spcourse/python/en/strings/index.md

         if char.isdigit():
             print(char)

 Like above, the loop will consider all individual characters in the string.
-However, there is a conditional inside that loop, which will only trigger if the condition `char.isdecimal()` has been met.
+However, there is a conditional inside that loop, which will only trigger if the condition `char.isdigit()` has been met.
 In this case, only characters that represent a numeric digit are printed:

     2
     1